SoftwareHeritage/swhapguide/SWHAP@Paris.md

 <!--
 First, sort out the source code files present int the `browsable_source` folder, putting them in a different folder for each version.
 You can typically call each folder `MySoftware-V1.0`, `MySoftware-V2.0`etc.

-Second, fill in the information that will be used in the metadata of the commits.
+Now, gather the information that will be used in the metadata of the commits.

 In practice, this means that *for each version of the software* you need to ascertain: